Nuklai/nuklaivm/README.md

 - ☑ Burn a token
 - ☑ Export both the native asset `NAI` and any other user tokens to another subnet that is also a `nuklaivm`
 - ☑ Import both the native asset `NAI` and any other user tokens from another subnet that is also a `nuklaivm`
-- ☑ Stake `NAI` to any currently running validator
+- ☑ Stake NAI to any currently running validator
-- ☑ Unstake `NAI` from a staked validator
+- ☑ Unstake NAI from a staked validator

 ### Emission Balancer

-- ☑ Tracks total supply of `NAI`, max supply of `NAI`, staking rewards per block and the emission address to direct 50% of all fees to
+- ☑ Tracks total supply of NAI, max supply of NAI, staking rewards per block and the emission address to direct 50% of all fees to
 - ☑ Stake `NAI` to a validator
-- ☑ Unstake `NAi` from a validator
+- ☑ Unstake `NAI` from a validator
 - ☑ Track the staking information for each users and validators
 - ☑ Distribute 50% fees to emission balancer address and 50% to all the staked validators per block
-- ☑ Distribute `NAI` as staking rewards to the validators that have a minimum stake of at least 100 `NAI` per block
+- ☑ Distribute NAI as staking rewards to the validators that have a minimum stake of at least 100 NAI per block
 - [ ] Claim the staking rewards

 ### Deep Dive on different features of `nuklaivm`